Ravinayak07/Python-Notes/NOTES/3_Variables.md

 # Global Variables:

-- created outside of a function.
+- created outside of a function (i.e in the main body of python code)
+- belongs to global scope
 - can be used by both inside and outside of a function
+- so global variables can be accessed within any scope i.e both local and global

 ```
 #Question